nathancarmine/ircbot/README.md

 ### Known Bugs/Open Issues
 No known bugs yet!

-Could figure out a way to retrieve usernames in the IRC channel and create the affection linked list off of the creating an even better affection function all together.
+One suggestion would be to figure out a way to retrieve usernames in the IRC channel and create the affection linked list off of the usernames retrieved creating an even better affection function all together.
 Other than that someone could impliment some other cool things for the bot like a quick little text game.